COVID Vaccine Information

 You can find appointments for Pfizer (5 and older), Johnson & Johnson and Moderna (18 and older) on the Washington State Vaccine Locator Page.

 The Moderna and Pfizer vaccines are a 2 dose vaccine.
 If you received your first dose with Community Health Care we will schedule you approximately 3 weeks later for Pfizer or 4 weeks later for Moderna.
 The second dose can be administered up to 6 weeks after your first dose.
 You will receive an email or phone call to confirm your second appointment.
 If you get your second dose or booster at another location, please contact us to cancel your next appointment.

 The Johnson & Johnson vaccine is a single dose vaccine.
 If you receive the Johnson & Johnson vaccine from Community Health Care you will not need a second dose.

 Third Dose/Booster Doses may be any of the authorized vaccines.

 - Pfizer or Moderna Third dose recommended for for moderately to severely immunocompromised people 28 days or later after second dose.

-- Pfizer or Moderna Booster dose is recommended at least 6 months after your second shot for certain at risk groups .
+- Pfizer or Moderna Booster dose is recommended at least 5 months after your second shot.

 - Johnson & Johnson Booster dose is recommended at least 2 months after your single shot.

 There are many organizations that are offering vaccines to eligible persons.
 The best place to start would be to contact your primary care provider to see if they are offering vaccinations.
 If they are not, go to the Tacoma-Pierce County Health Department webpage for a list of locations.
 You can also use the Washington State Department of Health Vaccine Locator.
-Most locations will require you to register or make an appointment.
+Many locations offer appointments or will take walk-in patients.
 If your preferred location is out of appointments, check back often, as more vaccines are becoming available all the time.